mschlenker/checkmk-snippets/mkp/helloworld/README.md

 The package includes:

-- CheckMK side agent based check
+- Checkmk side agent based check
 - Configuration for editable thresholds
 - Definition of a graph
 - Definition of perf-o-meter